Pierceisgone/BlenderTemplate/README.md

-# BlenderTemplate - 3D animation oriented project file for Blender.
+# BlenderTemplate - 3D animation oriented template for Blender.

 My personal Blender template for creating 3D animations.
 The goal of this template is to create an organized, and simple workflow.